WWakker/peerreview/README.md

 `peerreview` can be useful for teachers who want their students to review a specified number of papers of their classmates, randomly assigned amongst them.

 The minimum required version of Stata is 10.0.
+Another requirement is Ben Jann's moremata package, downloadable from SSC.